graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 ### Let's implement the relation between _Board_ and _Topic_

-As stated above, the _DataFetchersDelegateQueryTypeImpl.boards()_ that we implement should return only _Board_ objects.
+As stated above, the _DataFetchersDelegateQueryImpl.boards()_ that we implement should return only _Board_ objects.
 It should not return any attached _Topics_ : it's up to the GraphQL framework, to check if subobjects (like _Topics_ here) are queried, and then call the appropriate Data Fetchers.

 We now want to be able to query the _boards_ and their _Topics_ :